Competing Cottontails

 Eastern cottontails' larger eyes give them an advantage over brush-dwelling New England cottontails./L. Gorman/USFWS

-Biologists believe that their larger eyes and sharper vision lets Eastern cottontails venture farther from protective cover while remaining able to spot and evade predators.
+Biologists believe that their larger eyes and sharper vision lets eastern cottontails venture farther from protective cover while remaining able to spot and evade predators.
 Eastern cottontails seem better able to survive in the fragmented habitats of southern New England, including open fields, forest edges, small thickets, and even golf courses and suburban lawns.
-In many smaller habitat patches, Eastern cottontails have replaced New England cottontails.
-Eastern cottontails probably do not directly oust New England cottontails from such areas: They may simply be able to survive in habitats that New England cottontails cannot use, and they may be better able to find and occupy new habitats as they become available.
+In many small habitat patches, eastern cottontails have replaced New England cottontails.